The Luftwaffe at Luke

 the USAF markings.

-the second class conducted at Luke.
-With a sufficient number of aircraft and
+in the second class conducted at Luke.
+With a sufficient number of aircraft

 training class scheduled for October 1964.
 They had entered undergraduate